Kayla Itsines Works Out In Sports Bra & Tiny Shorts, Explains Why She Created Her Fitness Program

-Kayla Itsines is an Australian fitness trainer who created the fitness program BBG Stronger.
-She also has an Instagram page where she inspires her 12.2 million followers with near-daily mini workouts and snaps showing off her sculpted physique.
+Kayla Itsines is an Australian trainer who created the fitness program BBG Stronger.
+She also has an Instagram page where she inspires her 12.2 million followers with near-daily mini workouts and photos showing off her sculpted physique.
 On Tuesday, March 3, the fitness guru took to the popular social media platform to demonstrate a short exercise circuit and explain her motivations behind the BBG Stronger program.

-For the workout, Kayla wore a white sports bra with criss-crossing orange straps that left her chiseled back muscles and toned tummy on display.
+For the workout, Kayla wore a white sports bra with crisscrossed orange straps that left her chiseled back muscles and toned tummy on display.
 She paired the top with her classic super-short black gym shorts that left her long, sculpted legs exposed.
-The trainer completed the look with white sneakers and a white Apple watch while pinning her long, brunette tresses back in a ponytail to keep it out of her face as she worked out.
+The trainer completed the look with white sneakers and a white Apple watch, while styling her long, brunette hair back in a ponytail to keep it out of her face as she exercised.

 The workout video starts with the words “Train With Me” written in bold, white block letters across the frame.
-Kayla is shown in a mountain climber position, immediately beginning an exercise that alternates mountain climbers and push-ups.
+Kayla is shown in a mountain climber position, immediately beginning a move that alternates mountain climbers and push-ups.
 She then performs the front squat move using a barbell.
 Holding the barbell across her chest, she squats as she normally would.

-The next exercise in the circuit is the weighted bent-leg jackknife, which involves Kayla laying on her back and performing crunches by bringing her knees in to her chest at the same time she raises a weight over her head.
+The next exercise in the circuit is the weighted bent-leg jackknife, which involves Kayla lying on her back and performing crunches by bringing her knees in to her chest at the same time that she raises a weight over her head.

 View this post on Instagram